-To measure oil pressure, you will need our 1/8" NPT Oil Pressure Relocation Kit, part #42-008.
-Our kit will allow you to install both the SW 1/8" NPT sender and the OEM oil pressure sender remotely.
-The oil pressure relocation kit will take the place of the stock oil pressure sender, # 9 as shown on the following page.
-The stock sender will now be located aside the SW sender 12" away from the oil filter flange where sufficient room exists.
+Our Oil Pressure Relocation kit, part # 42-004, will make it possible to install the stock pressure sender and VDO's 150PSI oil pressure sender (360-023) in one location.
+The kit will take the place of sender #9 in the diagram below.
+The stock sender will now be located aside the VDO sender 12" away from the oil filter flange where sufficient room exist.